corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 ]
 ```

-To grant an RPC user permission to start any flow, use the syntax `InvokeRpc.startFlow`, as shown in the following example:
+To grant an RPC user permission to start any flow, use the syntax `InvokeRpc.startFlow`, `InvokeRpc.startTrackedFlowDynamic`, and the listed `InvokeRpc` permissions, as shown in the following example:

 ```groovy
 rpcUsers=[